 So I slouched forward, almost in Rabbit Pose, at the huge low glass table that has become my writing table since Cuntjin left.

 I saw my silhouette on the carpet … and something more.
-I saw the dark gray neck-sides beat with my heart.
-I saw the the left wave was slightly earlier than the right.
+I saw the dark gray shadow of my neck-sides beat with my heart.
+I saw that the wave on the left side pulsed slightly earlier than the one on the right.

 And in that moment, everything changed.

-I saw that by brain is a water wheel (or houses 100 billion of them).
-Coursing through it are tiny rivers whose motion keep all of its wheelhouses alive.
-The “I” is an automaton in a wheelhouse (or a distributed automaton in 100 billion wheelhouses) animated by a water wheel that spun by the bloodstream.
-100 billion robots dance, each in its own wheelhouse, not because it is alive, but because there is a wheel outside the house, being pushed by a stream.
+I realized that my brain is a farm of water wheels—100 billion water wheels.
+Coursing through my brain are 400 miles of tiny rivers whose motion keeps all of those wheelhouses alive.
+And I realized that my “I” is not a ghost, but an automaton emerging from the machinations of the wheelhouses—a distributed automaton dancing to the motions of 100 billion wheelhouses, animated by water wheels that spun by the bloodstream.
+100 billion robots dance, each in its own wheelhouse.
+The robots dance, not because they are alive, but because they are driven by the wheel outside the houses, each pushed by a stream.

 Seeing my neck-sides chug chug chug reminded me that all the internal spinnings of my “self” are powered by streams branching from the mighty Mississippi coursing up my left neck-side and down the right.